How does trust get broken?

 About the Author:

-I have many years of rewarding experience counselling individuals, young people and couples supporting them through their struggles and trust issues.
+I have many years of rewarding experience counselling individuals and couples supporting them through their struggles and trust issues.
 I hope this article is of some help to you.